betterscientificsoftware/bssw.io/Articles/Blog/ResearchSoftwareEngineerANewCareerTrack.md

 <br>

-Read [this article](https://sinews.siam.org/Details-Page/research-software-engineer-a-new-career-track-3) in *SIAM News* to find out more:
+Read [this article](https://sinews.siam.org/Details-Page/research-software-engineer-a-new-career-track-3) in *SIAM News* to find out more.

 <br>